White Sulphur Springs station: History

+In the early 1900s, a wooden frame passenger station was built by the Chesapeake and Ohio Railway (C&O).

-The station was built in 1930 or 1931 by the Chesapeake and Ohio Railway (C&O) to serve passengers on the new Pullman rail coaches to The Greenbrier resort hotel.
-The current brick building replaced a wooden structure that was built in the early 1900s.
+A brick station was built in 1930 or 1931 by C&O to serve passengers on the new Pullman rail coaches to The Greenbrier resort hotel.
 It is directly across from the entrance to The Greenbrier grounds.

-The original cottages that eventually expanded to a resort property known as the Old White Hotel, was purchased by C&O in 1910.
+The original cottages, which eventually expanded into a resort property known as the Old White Hotel, were purchased by C&O in 1910.
 The hotel was renovated and reopened in 1913 as the Greenbrier.
-The hotel became a showcase for the railroad company and it was promoted in C&O's timetables and literature.
+The hotel became a showcase for the railroad company.
+It was promoted in C&O's timetables and literature.
 Tracks behind the station were used for parking business-owned and private cars of the wealthy patrons that came to the hotel.
 The hotel stayed in the hands of C&O and its successors, Chessie System and CSX, until 2009.